GregoryRobetertson/weatherly/README.md

 ## In this project I will be using reactjs to build a weather app that fetches data from an api.

 ## I am focus on deepening my understanding on Use state management.

+## On day 1 I focus on creating the file to fetch the weather data from open weather,

+## On day 2 i created the component folder and created a file to display the weather content.